Holography and the KKLT Scenario: Holographic dual

 In order to find the cosmological constant of the AdS$_3$ vacuum we thus need to count the IR degrees of freedom of the world-volume theory of the M5-brane on $L$ since $\Lambda_3\sim {-1/c_{IR}^2}$.
 However, instead of counting the IR degrees of freedom, in the following we will rather count the UV degrees of freedom on the M5-brane wrapped on $L$ which can be inferred from the geometry of $L$.
 The $c$-theorem tells us that under RG-flow the degrees of freedom of the 2d field theory on the world-volume cannot increase such that

 which we can use to give a lower bound on the cosmological constant via \eqref{Lambdac}.
 The UV degrees of freedom of the worldvolume theory of the M5-brane on $L$ will be discussed in the next section.
+As we will see there this counting is purely topological.
+Therefore it does not depend on the precise point in moduli space.
+However, when going to the IR some degrees of freedom will be lifted as a consequence of the non-perturbative corrections to $W$ and therefore $c_{\rm IR}$ indeed is sensitive to the point in moduli space.
+In particular only at the attractor point corresponding to $\partial_a |\mathcal{Z}|=0$ does the IR worldvolume theory on $L$ correspond to a CFT.
 Similarly in the 4d case we would be studying the degrees of freedom on D5/NS5 brane domain walls and the 4d AdS scale would be expected to scale as the number of degrees of freedom $c$ on the domain wall, leading to $\Lambda_4 \sim -1/c_{\rm IR}$.\\

 Let us note that already in \cite{Silverstein:2003jp} the holographic dual of AdS$_4$ vacua in type IIB flux compactifications was described by trading the flux for D5-/NS5-branes wrapping the dual cycles.
 Again, the worldvolume theory on the branes is identified with the CFT dual of the AdS$_4$ vacuum.
 However, \cite{Silverstein:2003jp} employs a description where the 5-branes are separated in the radial AdS direction with D3-branes stretched between them to account for the D3-brane charge.
 This setup describes the Coulomb branch of the CFT where some degrees of freedom become massive.
 In \cite{Silverstein:2003jp} these degrees of freedom are counted by string junctions ending on the different sets of 5- and 3-branes.
 In this paper, however, we take a different approach by treating the different stacks of 5-branes as a single object in M-theory, i.e.\ the M5-brane wrapped on a special Lagrangian four-cycle.
 We can therefore work directly at the origin of the Coulomb branch where all CFT degrees of freedom are massless.